bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 The `useMatch` Hook from `react-router-dom` allowed us to check whether a given path “matched” the current route.

-React imposes a couple rules around the use of Hooks:
+React imposes several rules around the use of Hooks:

 - **First,** only call Hooks from functional React components or your own custom Hook.